 Day 7

 The aim of this day will be birding in all the valleys between Yavi and the big Lake of the Pozuelos National Park.
-This valleys offer opportunities for puna species such as Puna Miner, Bright-rumped Yellow-Finch, Andean tinamou, Band-tailed Sierra-Finch and Lesser Rhea (Puna subspecies),.
+These valleys offer opportunities for puna species such as Puna Miner, Bright-rumped Yellow-Finch, Andean tinamou, Band-tailed Sierra-Finch, and Lesser Rhea (Puna subspecies),.

-However, looking at the past 3 years of draught, we’ll adjust the program at the best chances of different places.
-The aim will visit some of the lakes inhabit for specialities such Andean Avocet, Giant Coot, Andean Goose and Puna Ibis.
-In Abra de Lizoite (high Andes wetlands) could be possible spot the rare Diademed Sandpiper-Plover.
+However, considering the past 3 years of drought, we’ll adjust the program to the best chances we'll have in different places.
+The aim is to visit some of the lakes inhabited by species such as Andean Avocet, Giant Coot, Andean Goose and Puna Ibis.
+In Abra de Lizoite (high Andes wetlands) it could be possible to spot the rare Diademed Sandpiper-Plover.

 Night in Yavi